Addressing Plastic Pollution and Its Deadly Impacts

 Let’s be clear: Not all plastic is detrimental.
 Items like bike helmets, lifesaving jackets, car’s safety belt and numerous medical supplies crafted from plastic which can save life.

 However, the issue arises when excessive amounts of plastic are utilized and then disposed improperly.
-These plastics waste find their way into lands or oceans.
+These plastic waste find their way into lands or oceans.

 Decreasing plastic pollution in our oceans will not only help to preserve marine species and ecosystems, but also enhance overall environmental and human health.
 This effort contributes to combating climate change and advancing toward a more sustainable future.